-In September 2015, the FSB reviewed the initial findings from the work on asset management structural vulnerabilities and identified potential vulnerabilities of pension funds and sovereign wealth funds (SWFs) as an area for further analysis.69 The FSB's further analysis suggests that the risks posed to the financial system tend to vary depending on the size, nature, and legal settings of the individual entity.
-For example, there are some vulnerabilities from a financial stability perspective associated with defined contribution plans that resemble those of investment funds.
-SWFs may also pose some financial stability issues given that the degree of government support for them varies across jurisdictions as does their adherence to the Santiago Principles.70 Therefore, the FSB decided to conduct further assessment when it revisits the scope of assessment methodologies for identifying NBNI G-SIFIs.
-However, the relevant authorities may refer to the proposed recommendations in this document in considering their policies towards pension funds and SWFs in their jurisdictions if they consider them appropriate.
+In September 2015, the FSB reviewed the initial findings from its work on asset management structural vulnerabilities and identified potential vulnerabilities of pension funds and sovereign wealth funds (SWFs) as an area for further analysis.
+The FSB's further analysis suggests that the risks posed to the financial system tend to vary depending on the size, nature, and legal settings of the individual entity.
+For example, there are some vulnerabilities from a financial stability perspective associated with defined benefit plans that are faced with significant challenges in the prolonged low interest rate environment, or with defined contribution plans that resemble those of investment funds.
+SWFs may also pose some financial stability issues given that the degree of government support for them varies across jurisdictions as does their adherence to the Santiago Principles.
+Therefore, the FSB decided to conduct further assessment when it revisits the scope of assessment methodologies for identifying NBNI G-SIFIs.
+However, the relevant authorities may refer to the recommendations in this document in considering their policies towards pension funds and SWFs in their jurisdictions if they consider the recommendations appropriate.